OR AS WE CALL IT, THE BIG DECOMMISH

 • Potential environmental impact of the decommissioning process

-1. Removal: remove the solar panel from where it was installed or mounted (i.e., on a roof.)
+Remove the solar panel from where it was installed or mounted (i.e., on a roof).
 Depending on the condition, the removal process may require the use of specialized equipment like a crane.

-2. Disposal of hazardous materials: most solar panels contain hazardous materials (I.e., lead, cadmium, mercury, etc.) in their components, and disposing of these materials may require specialized equipment and/or methods.
+Most solar panels contain hazardous materials (i.e., lead, cadmium, mercury, etc.) in their components, and disposing of these materials may require specialized equipment and/or methods.

-Due to the potential complexity and risk associated with the decommissioning process, it’s critical to choose a reputable solar panel recycling company that is also compliant with all environmental regulations.
+Due to the potential complexity and risk associated with the solar farm decommissioning process, it’s critical to choose a reputable solar panel and farm recycling company that is also compliant with all environmental regulations.

 The cost of decommissioning a solar panel can vary from under $1,000 to more than $5,000 per panel.
 Factors that may affect the decommissioning costs are as follows: